 As you can see, Sfax is pricey.
 But it’s worth it for medical practices or any company in the healthcare field.
 Another drawback of Sfax is that it only supports faxes being sent in the US and Canada.

-Biscom 123 is another top consideration for online faxing.
-It’s one of the best options for email-to-fax on the market today.
+Biscom 123 is one of the best options for email-to-fax on the market today.
+I recommend it for people who need to fax, but not all the time.

 You can send a fax directly from your email app using the following format: